DiegoEspinozaPacheco/LLHRM/README.md

 | `MAX_RENOTIFICATIONS`  | Maximum re-alert attempts |
 | `CONTAINER_NAME`       | Optional override for container name in notifications |

+### Email service (msmtp)

+- **Before** running the container, you must configure msmtp to enable email notifications.
+- Use the examples provided in the examples/ folder as templates for Gmail, Office365, SES, Mailgun, or SendGrid.
+- Ensure the /etc/msmtprc file is correctly mounted or included in the image, and that credentials are valid.
+- Basic knowledge of SMTP configuration is required to set this up safely.

 ---

 ## 🔒 Security & Permissions